AgarwalsRahul/Paint-App/README.md

 # Paint-App
-A Basic Paint application which allows user to draw shapes and line with their fingers on the screen in different colors
+The Basic Paint application allows users to draw shapes and lines with their fingers on the screen with different colors.
+This project is made to learn how to draw complex objects using Canvas